Positional $\omega$-regular languages: Introduction

 \AP \begin{conjecture}[{""Kopczyński's conjecture""~\cite[Conjecture~7.1]{Kop08Thesis}}] Let $W_1,W_2\subseteq \SS^\oo$ be two "prefix-independent" "positional" objectives.
 Then $W_1\cup W_2$ is "positional". \end{conjecture}

 Very recently, Kozachinskiy~\cite{Kozachinskiy24EnergyGroups} disproved this conjecture, but only for "positionality" over \emph{finite games}.
 Also, the counter-example he gives is not "$\oo$-regular".
-On the positive side, "Kopczyński's conjecture" has been proved to hold for "objectives" "recognised" by "deterministic" "B\"uchi automata"~\cite{BCRV22HalfPosBuchi}, as well as for the family of $\SigmaTwo$ objectives (objectives "recognised" by infinite "coB\"uchi automata")~\cite{Ohlmann23Univ,OS24Sigma2}.
-"Kopczyński's conjecture" and this latter result have been generalised to the setting of finite memory~\cite[Section~6.3]{CO23Arxiv}.
+On the positive side, "Kopczyński's conjecture" is known to hold in some subclasses of "$\oo$-regular" "objectives": Muller objectives~\cite{Zielonka1998infinite}, "concave" objectives~\cite{Kopczynski2006Half} and objectives "recognised" by "deterministic" "B\"uchi automata"~\cite{BCRV22HalfPosBuchi}, as well as for the family of $\SigmaTwo$ objectives (objectives "recognised" by infinite "coB\"uchi automata")~\cite{OS24Sigma2}.
+"Kopczyński's conjecture" and this latter result have been generalised to the setting of finite memory~\cite[Section~6.3]{CO25LMCS}.
 Solving "Kopczyński's conjecture" over infinite games is one of the driving open questions for the field.